toddaustin07/edge_envisalink/README.md

   7) Zone information (name, type, associated partition); type can be 'contact', 'motion', 'smoke', 'co', or 'water'

      *Hint: keep name short so it fits on the SmartThings mobile app device dashboard card*

+CAVEAT:  Configuration may change considerably.
+I am exploring the use of device SETTINGS, which has the potential to replace the need for a custom configuration file.
+However that functionality is still problematic with the current Edge beta.

 ### Install the Envisalink Edge Driver to your hub